-Three tests failed in all configurations regardless of the OS.
-Even though the underlying problem that led to the failures was not configuration-specific, the overall Skoll automation process helped uncover it.
-The failures were caused by memory corruption due to command-line processing.
+• 3 tests failed in all configurations regardless of the OS.
+Even though the underlying problem that led to the failures was not configuration-specific, the overall Skoll automation process helped to uncover it.
+The failures were caused by memory corruption due to commandline processing.
 Whenever the test script used a particular command-line option, namely ORBSkipServiceConfigOpen, the tests failed.
-The usage of the above mentioned option is not mandatory for the scripts, but Skoll used it during the model-building and stepwise refinement of command line options, identifying this previously undiscovered problem.
+The usage of the above mentioned option is not mandatory for the scripts but Skoll used it during the model-building and stepwise refinement of command line options, identifying this previously undiscovered problem.

-Three tests failed only when the option (OS = Windows) was enabled.
+- 3 tests failed only when (OS = Windows).
 These tests failed because the ACE server failed to start on Windows platforms; this failure is caused by incorrect coding (Linux vs. Windows) of server-invocation scripts in the tests.
-Improving test diversity (i.e., increasing the number of platforms on which tests run) helped pinpoint this problem.

-Two tests failed in 17 configurations when the options $(OS=Windows and AMI_POLLER = 0)$ were enabled.
+Improving test diversity (i.e., increasing the number of platforms on which tests run) helped to find this problem. - 2 tests failed in 17 configurations when (OS=Windows and AMI_POLLER = 0).
 These tests failed because clients did not get correct (or any) response from the server.
-Although these tests should actually have failed on Linux, it tolerates some amount of invalid memory scribbling without killing the process, thereby allowing the test to pass, even though it should have failed.
+These tests should actually have failed on Linux too.
+However, Linux (and some flavors of Unix) tolerate some amount of invalid memory scribbling without killing the process, thereby allowing the test to pass, even though it should have failed.
 The failure is revealed only on Windows because it is more rigorous in its memory management.
-We were able to detect this previously unrevealed problem by increasing the number of platforms and thus enlarging the test diversity.

-Two tests failed in 3 configurations when the options (OS = Linux and AMI = 1 and AMI_POLLER and DIOP = 0 and INTERCEPTORS = 1) were enabled.
-The same 2 tests failed in 6 configurations when the options (OS = Linux and AMI = 1 and AMI_POLLER = 0 and DIOP = 1) were enabled.
-The same 2 tests failed 29 configurations when the option (OS = Windows) was enabled.
-According to the ACE+TAO developers, this problem occurs sporadically due to a quirk in the way the TP_Reactor (the default event demultiplexer in TAO) handles active handles in an FD_SET.3 The TP_reactor was therefore not picking up the sockets.
-This error still occurs but not all the time, which suggests that testing each configuration exactly once may be inadequate to detect rarely occurring, nondeterministic faults.

-In several cases, multiple tests failed for the same reason on the same configurations.
-For example, test compilation failed at line 596 of ami_testC.h for 7 tests, each when options (CORBA_MSG = 1 and POLLER = 0 and CALLBACK = 0) were enabled.
-This bug was previously undiscovered and stemmed from the fact that certain files in TAO implementing CORBA Messaging incorrectly assumed that at least one of the POLLER or CALLBACK options would always be set to 1.
-ACE+TAO developers also noticed that the failure manifested itself no matter what the setting of the AMI was, which also had not been discovered previously because these tests should not have been runnable when AMI = 0.
+Again, increasing test diversity (by increasing the number of platforms), we were able to detect this previously unrevealed problem. - 2 tests failed in 3 configurations when (OS = Linux and AMI = 1 and AMI_POLLER and DIOP = 0 and INTERCEPTORS = 1).
+The same 2 tests failed in 6 configurations when (OS = Linux and AMI = 1 and AMI_POLLER = 0 and DIOP = 1).
+The same 2 tests failed 29 configurations when (OS = Windows).
+According to the ACE+TAO developers, this problem occurs on and off due to a quirk in the way TP_Reactor (the default reactor in TAO) handles active handles in a FD_SET.3 The reactor was not picking up the sockets.
+This error still occurs but not all the time.
+This example suggests that testing each configuration exactly once may not be adequate to deal with rarely occurring, nondeterministic faults. - In several cases, multiple tests failed for the same reason on the same configurations.
+For example, test compilation failed at line 596 of ami_testC.h for 7 tests, each when (CORBA_MSG = 1 and POLLER = 0 and CALLBACK = 0).
+This was a previously undiscovered bug.
+It turned out that certain files within TAO implementing CORBA Messaging incorrectly assumed that at least one of the POLLER or CALLBACK options would always be set to 1.
+ACE+TAO developers also noticed that the failure manifested itself no matter what the setting of the AMI was.
+This was also a previously undiscovered problem because these tests should not have been runnable when AMI = 0.
 Consequently, there was a missing testing constraint, which we then included in the test constraint set.

+3Please refer to http://deuce.doc.wustl.edu/bugzilla/show_bug.cgi?id=982 for more details.

-The test MT_Timeout/run_test.pl failed in 28 of 58 configurations with an error message indicating response timeout.
-No statistically significant model could be found, which suggests that (1) the error report might be covering multiple underlying failures, (2) the failure(s) manifests themselves intermittently, or (3) some other factor not related to configuration options is causing the problem.
-This particular problem appears intermittently and is related to inconsistent timer behavior on certain OS/hardware platform combinations.
+• The test MT_Timeout/run_test.pl failed in 28 of 58 configurations with an error message indicating response timeout.
+No statistically significant model could be found.
+This suggests that the error report might be covering multiple underlying failures, that the failure(s) manifests themselves intermittently, or that some other factor, not related to configuration options, is causing the problem.
+It appears that this particular problem appears intermittently and is related to inconsistent timer behavior on certain OS/hardware platform combinations.